ozyurtf/continual-learning/README.md

 - `hidden_size` specifies the size of the hidden state for the LSTM cell.
 - `stride` specifies the intervals between predictions.
 For instance, if the stride is set to 4 and the number of predictions to 3, the 5th, 9th, and 13th frames and the optical flows between the 1st-5th frames, 5th-9th frames, and 9th-13th frames are predicted in the first step.
 In the next step, the 9th, 13th, and 17th frames and optical flows between the 5th-9th frames, 9th-13th frames, and 13th-17th frames are predicted, and so on.
 - `num_frames` specifies the number of frames used to train the model.
 Each video contains 128 frames.
-- `resize_img` specifies the target dimensions of the images before extracting features with CLIP's image encoder.
+- `resize_img` specifies the target dimensions of the figures before extracting features with CLIP's image encoder.
-- `patch_size` specifies the size of the patches used to process images in CLIP's image encoder.
+- `patch_size` specifies the size of the patches used to process figures in CLIP's image encoder.

 These are all optional parameters, and the code can also run with the simpler command: